 Small public universities are more accepting

 Smaller public institutions usually have lower-than-average minimum TOEFL score requirements.
 And they accept a larger number of the students who apply.
 In fact, the difference in acceptance rates between small public schools and top quality schools can be quite dramatic.
 For an example of this contrast, let’s look at two West Coast United States schools.
-Stanford, a privately-run top university in California, has a 4.7% acceptance rate.
-But the acceptance rate at Western Washington University, a public school in a small town in the state of Washington, is 83.7%!
+Stanford, a privately-run top university in California, has a less than 5% acceptance rate.
+But the acceptance rate at Western Washington University, a public school in a small town in the state of Washington, is more than 83%!